Harest/MlSideQuests/README.md

 Now, here's the format of the Manialinks.
 You may want to replace MLSideQuests by the name of your own manialink.
 You'll need to specify the QuestId value and the Token id value if needed depending on the State.
+To use it in ShootMania you only need to add the parameter `SM=1` in each Manialink call (don't forget the & before).
 ### Starting a quest
 There's two ways for that: